 Some actors are easily recognizable.
 From their face to their physique, many famous actors can be immediately identifiable by these visual characteristics.
 Similarly, some actors have unique and recognizable voices that are often heard in voiceovers and other audible media.
-The double threat of an actor comes when their look and their voice are both easily recognizable.
-When an audience no longer sees an actor and asks, “Isn’t that, so-and-so?” and instead exclaims, “It’s him!” an actor has truly made it in Hollywood.
+The double threat of an actor comes when their look and their voice are both easily identifiable.
+When an audience no longer sees an actor and asks, “Isn’t that, so-and-so?” and instead exclaims, “It’s him!” an actor has genuinely made it in Hollywood.
 Granted, it might take some time for an actor to make a name for himself, but if he has good looks and a recognizable voice, it’s likely he’ll make it in Hollywood quite quickly.
 George Clooney is definitely a recognizable actor in today’s Hollywood.
 This week’s two films focus on some of his acting efforts.

 The Perfect Storm

 Length: 130 minutes / 2.17 hours

 Like many other actors, George Clooney started his acting on the small screen of television.
 In the mid to late-1990s, he starred in ER while at the same time getting his feet wet acting on the big screen.
 While most of his early roles were in films that were critically panned or just plain goofy, when the new millennium hit, Clooney had a lot of success in the film industry.
 With films by the Coen Brothers (O Brother, Where Art Thou?
 (2000) and Intolerable Cruelty (2003)) and Steven Soderbergh (Ocean’s Eleven (2001), Solaris (2002), Ocean’s Twelve (2004), The Good German (2006), and Ocean’s Thirteen (2007)) featuring George Clooney, he quickly found that his success was now well ingrained in American culture.
 This being said, the one film that started him on this string of successful roles was that of The Perfect Storm (2000).